What 1st & 10 Means In Football

 After each play, the referee will check to see if the football gets past the 10-yard marker.
 If it doesn’t, the referee will tell the person holding the down marker to change it to the next down.

-This process continues the entire game, as the offense will ultimately try to score a touchdown.
+This process continues the entire game, as the offense will try to score a touchdown.

 What Does 2nd, 3rd, and 4th Down Mean?

-After the play is over on 1st and 10, the down and yardage will change if the offense didn’t pass 10 yards.
+After the play is over on 1st and 10, the down and yardage will change if the offense doesn’t pass 10 yards.

 For example, if it’s 1st and 10, and the offense only gains 3 yards, the new down and distance will be 2nd and 7.